SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 icon: fas fa-book
 order: 4
 ---

-When looking for the operational status of some satellites & their instruments, I noticed there doesn't appear to be a combined list for all.
-Thats why I compiled this list and wrote together information on (almost) all satellites that are featured in satDump.
+This list contains information on all satellites that are featured in satDump (and some more!.
-Maybe its useful to someone - if you spot any mistakes or want to add to it, please let me know!
-I made this list with the best of my knowledge, but mistakes can always happen - Crosswalkersam
+I made this list with the best of my knowledge, but mistakes can always happen.
+This list is maintained by Crosswalkersam - if you find any mistakes or you want to add to it, consider maing a PR or drop us a message on our Matrix server!

 Thanks to Zbychu, Aang23, SnazzLazz and Carl Reinemann for double checking this list!